powsybl/powsybl.github.io/pages/documentation/grid/formats/psse.md

 When the adjustment method `ADJM`is `0`, the behaviour of the switched shunt can be mapped directly to the shunt compensator non-linear model with sections based on the switched shunt blocks/steps and its order in the PSS@E input record.
 A section is assigned to each step of the reactor and capacitor shunt blocks by accumulating the admittance of the corresponding steps that are in-service.
 Only the in-service switched shunt blocks are considered (field `SI` in version 35 of the _Switched Shunt Data_ record, always in-service in version 33).
 A section with 0.0 susceptance is added between sections assigned to reactor and capacitor blocks.

 If the adjustment method `ADJM` is `1`, the reactor and capacitor blocks can be specified at any order, and all the switching combinations are considered in PSS®E. Current conversion does not support building a separate section for each switching combination.
 To map the PSS@E shunt blocks/steps into PowSyBl sections, first the reactor and capacitor blocks are increasingly ordered by susceptance (field `BI` in the _Switched Shunt Data_ record) and then sections are created like in the previous adjustment considering that blocks are switched on following the sorted order.

-=== XXX Current conversion does this ===

-  * No regulation data is mapped to PowSyBl shunt compensator.
-  * If `BINIT` is != 0.0, one separate shunt with linear model and 1 section is added for every block defined in PSS@E.
-  * Each separate shunt of exactly 1 section has the same admittance: `BINIT`.
-  * Neither the steps `NI` nor the admittance `BI` are used for building the shunt compensator related to block `I`.
-  * ???
-This conversion is BAD ???

-=== XXX (Fixed?) conversion doubts ===

-  * What is documented is what we will have when conversion is merged ?
-  * We only consider voltage regulation.
-  * What happens with shunts that regulate reactive power ? do we map them to a non-linear shunt compensator ?
-  * Are we ignoring continuous adjustment flag (we simply define the sections from blocks/steps, the pf engine would decide what to do) ?
-  * No information about continuous adjustment is put in the PowSyBl model

 #### _Generator Data_